Car T-Cell Therapy

 Why Choose Johns Hopkins All Children’s

-Johns Hopkins All Children’s was the first certified pediatric center in Florida to offer CAR T-cell therapy and is one of the few pediatric programs currently offering this therapy.
+Johns Hopkins All Children’s was the first certified pediatric center in Florida to offer CAR T-cell therapy.
 We have performed the most infusions of CAR T-cells in pediatric patients in the state.

 John Hopkins All Children's met nationally established selection criteria by demonstrating expertise in delivering quality specialty care, safely and effectively, and was awarded the Blue Distinction® for Cellular Immunotherapy CAR-T designation.

-Johns Hopkins All Children’s Hospital in St. Petersburg, Florida, is the first certified pediatric center in Florida to offer groundbreaking CAR T-cell therapy for children with acute lymphoblastic leukemia.
+Johns Hopkins All Children’s was the first certified pediatric center in Florida to offer this groundbreaking therapy for children with acute lymphoblastic leukemia.

 What Is CAR T-cell Therapy?